b-jesch/skin.estuary.modv2/README.md

   * Option for showing artist list in skin settings added
   * Fixed issue with missing widget titles
   * Albums count from widget templates removed
+  * Missing language strings (GER) for rating colors added
+  * some modifications on holiday themes

 - .8